 Things to Keep in Mind

 To determine the best way to remove stickers from wood, you'll need to consider the type of wood you're working with.
-If your wood is bare and untreated, you'll usually have a harder time removing the adhesive or the sticker paper from the surface than if you were working with laminate wood.
+If your wood is bare and untreated, you'll usually have a harder time removing the adhesive or the sticker paper from the surface than if you were working with laminate or finished wood.

 What You'll Need